MostlyFocusedMike/docker-practice/README.md

 # Docker notes
 This project is all about getting used to docker and docker compose work.

+# Use
+There are 2 containers in the compose file so far, a fake api and a fake front end.
+I suggest you watch all the videos below to get a good understanding of the basics before playing around.
+But if you spin up the containers with

+<code>docker-compose up</code>

+You can see the json api at port 8004, and the frontend at port 8005 on localhost.

 # Videos
 Here are some of the videos that I wound up (in this order actually) where I finally got everything working the way I'd like